getify/You-Dont-Know-JS/scope-closures/apA.md

 };
 ```

 It's true that `ofTheTeacher` is not added to the enclosing scope (where `askQuestion` is declared), but it's also not *just* added to the scope of the function, the way you're likely assuming.
-Another strange corner case of implied scope.
+It's another strange corner case of implied scope.

 The name identifier of a function expression is in its own implied scope, nested between the outer enclosing scope and the main inner function scope.